[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 59% of B2B marketers say that email marketing is most effective for revenue generation.

-Email automation is not just for B2C brands.
+Email marketing automation strategy is not just for B2C brands.
 B2B brands can also leverage it to:

 - Improve lead management